If Life Is Love

 — Lucile Burt, Author of The Cone of Uncertainty

-I want to meet this loving, intelligent, creative, delicate, open, sensual, witty, deep, good, bruised, open hearted, magical, man of nature who awes me with
+I want to meet this loving, intelligent, creative, delicate, open, sensual, witty, deep, good, bruised, open hearted, magical, man of nature who awes me with his words.

 I myself have no words for the state of my heart he created.